 I taped off the transition areas and base moulding and began painting each slate tile by hand.
 Painting the grout lines was not in the plan.
 I wanted it to look natural and not like the whole floor got rolled with paint.
 I have painted a floor before with epoxy paint.
 But I feel that look works only when you want the tile and the grout lines the same color.

 A synthetic bristle paint brush is the best choice, and I had a few different sizes on hand.
-The one I did most of the floor with was a 2 inch brush.
+The one I did most of the floor with was wallpaper adhesive.

 I painted each individual slate stone